awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

     Filters by costs associated with how many GB are transferred to your Amazon EC2 instances from a CloudFront distribution\.
   + **EC2: Data Transfer \- Inter AZ**

-    Filters by costs associated with how many GB are transferred into, out of, or between your Amazon EC2 instances in different Availability Zones\.
+    Filters by costs associated with how many GB are transferred into, out of, or between your Amazon EC2 instances in different AZs\.
   + **EC2: Data Transfer \- Internet \(In\)**

-    Filters by costs associated with how many GB are transferred to your Amazon EC2 instances from outside of the AWS network\.
+    Filters by costs associated with how many GB are transferred to your Amazon EC2 instances from outside the AWS network\.
   + **EC2: Data Transfer \- Internet \(Out\)**

-    Filters by costs associated with how many GB are transferred from an Amazon EC2 instance to a host outside of the AWS network\.
+    Filters by costs associated with how many GB are transferred from an Amazon EC2 instance to a host outside the AWS network\.
   + **EC2: Data Transfer \- Region to Region \(In\)**

     Filters by costs associated with how many GB are transferred to your Amazon EC2 instances from a different AWS Region\.